Baking powder submarine

-A baking powder submarine is a plastic toy submarine that dives and surfaces with the addition of baking powder.
-Baking powder submarines are sometimes misidentified as "baking soda submarines"; however, baking soda alone dissolves but does not react when placed in water.
+A baking powder submarine is a plastic toy submarine that dives and surfaces due to the addition of baking powder.
+Baking powder submarines are sometimes misidentified as "baking soda submarines"; however, baking soda alone dissolves and does not react when placed in water.

 History

-In 1953 Benjamin and Harry Hirsch, two brothers in a cosmetics company, discovered that carbon dioxide gas bubbles produced in wet baking powder as part of the chemical leavening process could be used to make a toy submarine dive up and down in fresh water.
+In 1953, Benjamin and Harry Hirsch discovered that carbon dioxide gas bubbles produced in wet baking powder, as part of the chemical leavening process, could be used to make a toy submarine dive up and down in fresh water.

 They sold their idea to the Kellogg's breakfast cereal company in 1954.
-Buoyed by the popularity of the first American atomic submarine USS Nautilus commissioned in that year, a million 4.5 in plastic ship model prizes were produced by May.
+Buoyed by the popularity of the first American atomic submarine, the USS Nautilus, commissioned in that year, a million 4.5 in plastic ship model prizes were produced by May.
 They were mailed out in return for a fee of 25 cents and one cereal boxtop.
 A smaller 2.5 in version was later produced to be used as a cereal box prize not requiring separate redemption by mail.